 MEETINGS OF THE EXECUTIVE BOARD: All meetings of the Executive Board will be conducted using the text Roberts Rules of Order, the standard text for conduct of organizational meetings.

 REMOVAL FOR CAUSE: Each member of the Board of Directors can be removed for cause, up to and including, excessive absence without explanation, refusal to carry out organizational responsibilities, theft of MPD resources, money, or property, ideological differences with policies agreed upon by the majority of the organization, double dealing, working as an agent of the police, or strikebreaking.
 It is understood that officers of MPD are held to a higher standard of discipline than the membership because of the trust that has been vested in them by MPD.

-Groups involved in the united front effort to restore democracy in the United States may affiliate with MPD to further their particular group objectives.
-Membership dues are calculated at the rate of one dollar per member, per year.
-Following this hypothetical example, if an organization has 100 members, their dues to MPD would be $100 for the year.
+Groups involved in the popular front efforts to restore democracy in the United States may affiliate with MPD to further their particular group objectives.

 TERMS OF OFFICE: All terms of office will be for a term of two (2) years.
 Election of titled officers will take place in even numbered years.
 Election of at-large board members will take place in odd numbered years.

 ELECTIONS: All elections will be conducted by mail ballot.
 Each affiliated organization will be required to provide the Coordinator of MPD with the names and mailing addresses of their members so that ballots can be sent to each member.
 Each ballot will be prepared by the MPD Board of Directors and mailed with a request that the ballot be returned within fifteen (15) days from the date of mailing.
 Once all of the ballots have been returned via postal mail to the business office of MPD, the count will be conducted by the Board of Directors and the results announced via e-mail and on the MPD website.